getmscode2013/NodeJsTutorial/README.md

 this.appService.getHello();
 ```

--<b> app.service.ts </b>
+-<b> app.service.ts </b> <br />

-All your login aout the application or DB call are written to the service.
+All your login aout the application or DB call are written to the service.<br />
 It is using @Injectable decorator code for AppService class.
-And defined a method like getHello in service.
+And defined a method like getHello in service.<br />
 ```ruby
 getHello(): string {
     return 'Hello World!';
   }
 ```
-Here you can write your complex logic.
+Here you can write your complex logic.<br />

 - <b>app.controller.spec.ts </b>
-It used to write the unit test methods for app.controller
+It used to write the unit test methods for app.controller<br /><br />

 8) Run application
-Now let run and see the application.
+Now let run and see the application. <br />
-> cd day18-nest-intro
+> cd day18-nest-intro <br />
-> npm run start
+> npm run start<br />
-or to run with nodemon
+or to run with nodemon  <br />
-> npm run start:dev
+> npm run start:dev <br />

 <img src="https://github.com/getmscode2013/NodeJsTutorial/day18-nest-intro/helloworld.png">

-it is showing "hello world" it is giving the result of string from service.
+it is showing "hello world" it is giving the result of string from service.<br />
 Lets change it to some of the JSON values.
-Changes in controller directly with below code.
+Changes in controller directly with below code.<br />

 ```ruby
 export class AppController {